Our in-patient service provides residential care with 24/7 nurses on hand to support your receover.

 During your stay all meals are provided in our patients’ dining room.
 There is a choice of menu and our chefs are happy to cater for dietary requirements.

 As well as participating in the programme, you will also have time for relaxation and contemplation, as well as the use of our superb facilities.
 These include a heated indoor swimming pool, patients’ lounge and beautifully maintained extensive grounds.
-Your family and friends are welcome to visit you, but we do ask that they avoid group and meal times.
+Your family and friends are welcome to visit you at weekends, but we do ask that they avoid group and meal times.
+Visitors are invited to arrange this with the nursing team to ensure it fits around patient’s clinical needs and visitors understand any restrictions in place around coronavirus.

 Your consultant will continually monitor your progress and keep you informed of any changes to your care plan or medication.
 Any required changes will be implemented as quickly and smoothly as possible.

 Based on clinical judgement, your consultant will decide when it is appropriate for you to be discharged from in-patient care.
-An individually tailored after-care programme will be devised with your input, this may mean attending the Clinic as a day or out-patient.
+An individually tailored discharge plan will be devised with your input, this may mean attending the Clinic as a day or out-patient.

 The majority of Cardinal Clinic patients are informal patients.
 This means you have freedom of movement in and out of the Clinic.
 However, nurses will complete regular assessments with you to identify any risk factors that may affect you during your stay.

 These assessments may mean that closer levels of observation of you are necessary.
+These will occur throughout the day and night.
 You may also require to be escorted for trips out of the Clinic.
 Please remember, if this is the case the team are only concerned about your wellbeing so please talk to them about their advice.

 It is not necessary to bring any psychiatric medication with you such as antidepressant or sleeping tablets as these are provided.
 However, please do bring any medicines provided for your physical health.
 Examples might include insulin, or heart tablets.
 We can organise these for you but you may incur a fee if we are required to order these.